 Note: You can also specify an optional Event Label or Event Value.
 For your Event Label, you can use ‘Is’ or ‘Contains’ logic for added variation.
 Using ‘Contains’ allows you to create even more targeted and relevant triggered campaigns for all different types of events you set up to track.

 For example, in this PDF download example, you could set up two unique triggered campaigns, one that triggers from your blog and one that triggers from a case study.
 Set your Event Label as a URL and use ‘Contains’ logic to target different URLs such as your blog (/blog) or a case study section (/case-studies)

-Then, select the ‘Settings’ tab to determine final information about the notification, including when it should be sent.
+Finally, select the ‘Settings’ tab to determine final information about the notification, including when it should be sent.
 First set up your delay- it can be measured in minutes, hours, or days.
 Be sure to select the correct measurement and then input the number that you want.

-You can also choose to auto-hide the notification if you want, and if so you input the amount of time in seconds.
 You can enable device targeting if you want and choose to target all devices, desktop devices only, or mobile devices only.

-Finally, you can also set up segment targeting if you want the triggered notification to only send to certain subscribers that either exist or do not exist in a certain segment.
+Lastly, you can also set up segment targeting if you want the triggered notification to only send to certain subscribers that either exist or do not exist in a certain segment.
 Select the condition you want (if you want the subscriber to either exist or not exist in a certain segment) and then select the segment you want.

 When you are finished, you may either save the campaign as a draft or activate it right away by selecting the appropriate button at the bottom of the page (you may also choose to delete the campaign if you wish).

 That’s it!
 Your new triggered notification will display along with all of your other triggered campaigns.